splicemachine/spliceengine/platforms/hdp2.6.3/docs/HDP-installation.md

 After install the rpm,restart ambari-server using 'service ambari-server restart'

-## install splicemachine using ambari service
+## Install Splice Machine Using Ambari Service

 Follow the steps to install splicemachine server.